shadetree01010100/RESTberryPi/README.md

 # 400 "INVALID GPIO 3"
 ```

-Outputs follow the same pattern, and in addition they can be set high or low with the `/true` and `/false` methods, respectively:
+Outputs follow the same pattern, and can be set high or low with the `/true` and `/false` methods, respectively:

 ```
 GET /outputs/5/enable